Constitution and Bylaws of the

 OFFICERS

 Section 1.
 The officers shall be the President, President-elect, Vice President, Secretary and Treasurer.
-The Secretary and Treasurer shall be elected for the following year by a plurality vote of the members of the National Board of Directors (“National Board”) at the fall meeting and shall be members of the National Board at the time of nomination and election.
-No person elected to the office of Secretary or Treasurer shall serve more than two (2) consecutive terms beginning with the 2015 election for the office of Treasurer and the 2016 election for the office of Secretary.
+The Secretary and Treasurer shall be elected for the following year by a plurality vote of the members of the National Board of Directors (“National Board”) present and voting at the fall meeting or other National Board Meeting as specifically directed by the Executive Committee and shall be members of the National Board at the time of nomination and election.
+No person elected to the office of Secretary or Treasurer shall serve more than two (2) consecutive terms.
+If the Secretary and Treasurer cannot fulfill his or her term of office, then the Executive Committee shall select a former National Secretary or Treasurer to serve until a new secretary or treasurer is elected at the next National Board Meeting.

 Section 4.
 Voting for the election for National Vice President shall commence no later than thirty (30) days after the nominations are announced and the election shall close by 12:00 a.m. (midnight) Central Time on the fourteenth (14th) day of the election.